-- How can ECH promote the health, wellbeing and quality of life of people with dementia living in the wider community?
+- How can housing better integrate within wider health and social care economies to the health, wellbeing and quality of life of residents?

 - What is the future for ECH?
 Do members of the panel foresee a time when ECH has to reinvent itself?
 And finally

 - What 3 things would you recommend we learn today so that we can improve tomorrow?